-PERSON ALLEGED TO HAVE CAUSED THE HARM, ABUSE OR CHILD SEXUAL OFFENCE Adult family member Student/other child ☐ Child family member ☐ Unknown Other adult PROVIDE ALL INFORMATION YOU HAVE WHICH LED TO THE SUSPICION OF HARM, ABUSE OR BELIEF THAT A CHILD SEXUAL OFFENCE IS OR HAS BEEN COMMITTED (attach extra pages if necessary).
+PROVIDE ALL INFORMATION YOU HAVE WHICH LED TO THE SUSPICION OF HARM, ABUSE OR BELIEF THAT A CHILD SEXUAL OFFENCE IS OR HAS BEEN COMMITTED (attach extra pages if necessary).

 Details of any harm and/or sexual abuse to the student - please include: Time and date of the incident; source of information; details of person alleged to have caused the harm or sexual abuse or committed the child sexual offence; physical appearance of any injury; immediate and ongoing safety concerns; any disclosures made by student; any previous incidents of harm; behavioural indicators of harm; presence of any medical needs or developmental delays; and if the information relates to an unborn child, the alleged risk to the unborn child.

-Please indicate the identity of anyone else who may have information about the harm, abuse and/or child sexual offence Additional information provided as an attachment Yes No Name of Staff member making report to the Statutory Agency if not the Principal: Position: Signature: e: Date: Principal: Signature: e: Date: Principal's email address: Response requested by school: ACTION TAKEN Form was emailed to (please tick which agencies the form was sent to): Queensland Police Servic es (QPS) Department of Child Safe Disability Services (Child Family and Child Connect t
+Please indicate the identity of anyone el se who may have e information about th e harm, abuse and/or child sexual offence

+Additional information provided as attac chment Yes No

+Name of Staff member making report to the Statutory Agency if not the Principal:

+Position: Signature: Date:

+Principal: Signature: Date:

+Principal's email address:

+Response requested by school:

+ACTION TAKEN

+Form was emailed to (please tick which agencies the form was sent to): Queensland Police Services (QPS)

+agencies the form was sent to).
+Department of Families, Seniors, Disability Services and Child Safety (Child Safety Services)

+Family and Child Connect